dhurlburtusa/shortcuts/mongodb/mongodb-cheat_sheet.md

 Once, the driver is installed, then you can connect to a MongoDB instance using a script similar to the following.

+NOTE: The Node.js driver is designed to be asynchronous.
+Callbacks are called when the asynchronous command is complete.

 ### API Docs

 See http://mongodb.github.io/node-mongodb-native/2.2/api/.